anupambhatnagar/GPUPuzzlers/tensor_cores/tensor-cores-answer.md

     | FP16 | 2 | 312/1.55 ~ 201 | ~ 170 |
     | BF16 | 2 | 312/1.55 ~ 201 | ~ 170 |

-    Comparing the arithmetic intensity with the machine balance we see that the first matrix multiplication is compute bound and the remaining three are memory bandwidth bound.
+    Comparing the arithmetic intensity with the machine balance, we see that the first matrix multiplication is compute bound and the remaining three are memory bandwidth bound.

 2. bf16 has 8 bits for the exponent and 7 bits for precision.
-On the other hand fp16 has 5 bits for the exponent and 10 bits for precision.
-Since A is initialized with random values between 0 and 1, so the accuracy of bf16 compared to fp16 is 3 bits less.
+On the other hand, fp16 has 5 bits for the exponent and 10 bits for precision.
+Since the matrix $A$ is initialized with random values between 0 and 1 and the exponent is $0$ the fractional part of bf16 compared to fp16 is 3 bits less.
 As $2^3 = 8$, the accuracy loss is 8 times when using bf16.

 ## Discussion

-**Can CUDA cores and Tensor cores be used concurrently?**

-CUDA cores and tensor cores can be utilized simultaneously by distributing the operations across multiple CUDA streams.
-A few things to keep in mind which trying to achieve this are:

-  1. CUDA_LAUNCH_BLOCKING should be set to `False` to take advantage of concurrent execution.
-  1. Kernels used on one stream should not saturate the GPU.
-  1. The kernels executing on CUDA cores and tensor cores should run long enough so that the launch overhead and synchronization of streams does not increase total time.
+**How is a CUDA core different from a tensor core?**

+A CUDA core is a hardware unit that does scalar floating point operations.
+A Tensor core is a hardware unit that multiplies fixed size matrices - because it’s specialized to matrices, it can use a technique called "systolicization" to get very high throughput.

-**Is there a difference in performance when using fp16 and bf16?**
+**Is there a difference between fp16 and bf16?**

-While the durations when using fp16 and bf16 are comparable for tensor cores but there is a difference when using vectorized operations.  there is a clear gap is accuracy when using the two precision formats as the vectorized operations like multiplication, square root, sine and pow show in the `vector_ops` function.
+There’s no difference in FLOPS/sec between fp16 and bf16, both for Tensor cores and CUDA cores.
+(This is subject to the assumption that there’s no type conversions.)
+Numerically, fp16 is superior to bf16 when values are small (as we saw in Puzzler 2).
+When dealing with larger values, bf16 becomes numerically superior (since there’s less likelihood of over/underflow.)

 **When are tensor cores utilized?**